sendgrid/docs/source/Integrate/Mail_Clients/applemail.md

 {% endinfo %}

 {% info %}
-Mail sometimes attaches images in a way that is incompatible with other email readers, however there are external online resources to help you work around these incompatibilities.
+Mail can attach images in a way that is incompatible with certain email readers.
+Test your messages with multiple email clients to avoid this issue.
 {% endinfo %}